junkofujiwara/repo-visibility/README.md

 `pip install -r requirements.txt`

 ### Usage: List Repository Visibility
-Purpose: To list repository visibility info.
+Purpose: To list repository visibility info.<br/>
 How to Use: Execute following commandline with your organization name and token (Personal Access Token).
 The list of repo names and visibility information is written to a csv file `repos.csv`.

 - Commandline: